-At first a narrow gauge railway was installed to bring the clay back to the factory, and this is now being recreated by the Hampshire Narrow Gauge Railway Trust.
+At first a narrow gauge railway was installed to bring the clay back to the factory.
 Later an overhead cable system was installed to bring clay from the pits that now form the the lakes in the Swanwick Nature Reserve.

 The Ropeway Bridge